 Other research has documented relationships between face-to-face mavenism and web mavenism.
 Therefore, as you identify market mavens with favorable impressions of your store, encourage them to post their views on social media.
 Offer them materials and internet links they can take with them as conversation starters to share with family and friends.
 This is especially useful for newly introduced products and items for which the purchaser incurs monetary or self-concept risk.

-Generating suggestions for improvements is one trait distinguishing market mavens from customers who only ask questions, give praise, and give criticism.
+Presenting you with suggestions for improvements at your store is one trait distinguishing market mavens from customers who only ask questions, give praise, and give criticism.
 Offer these influence agents special gifts, including the gift of implementing at least some of these suggestions for improvements.
 A major reason for the value to you of market mavens is the stable self-confidence with which they make recommendations to all the people they know.
 That’s more likely when they recognize you’ve listened to them.

 For your success: Retailer’s Edge: Boost Profits Using Shopper Psychology